 Army Sergeant Major Colin Rich is retired and lives with his wife in North Carolina.
 Trained as an Army Ranger and Special Forces Delta for 22+ years and highly decorated, SGM Rich had deployed to numerous “Hot Spots” around the world before being shot in the head in Afghanistan in 2002.
 Being the second bullet to hit him in the head, SGM Rich was still very much in the fight and deployed to Iraq and again to Afghanistan before becoming medically retired.
 Since Colin has been with Operation Mend, he has received multiple treatments to help decrease the frequency of the seizures he experiences as a result of his injuries.
 Colin has also seen by our Orthopedic and eye specialist.
 Colin now enjoys collecting war memorabilia and spending time with his grandchildren. .

-Marine Staff Sergeant Jonathan Rose SSgt Rose currently lives in Hubert, North Carolina with his wife.
-Jonathan was wounded in action by an IED blast on May 15, 2010, while serving overseas.
+Marine Staff Sergeant Johnathan Rose SSgt Rose currently lives in Hubert, North Carolina with his wife.
+Johnathan was wounded in action by an IED blast on May 15, 2010, while serving overseas.
 He suffered second-degree burns and a fractured leg, jaw, hip and hands.

 Marine Gunnery Sergeant Lawrence Salcido GySgt Salcido currently lives in California with his wife and children.
 GySgt enlisted in the Marine Corps in July of 1993.
 Since then, he has served all over America and has deployed to Japan, Bahrain, Africa, Iraq and Afghanistan.
 He was injured in Afghanistan on October 12, 2009 in an IED explosion.
 He sustained fractures to the thoracic spine and bruises to the lungs.
 His injuries were severe enough to be awarded the Purple Heart.